Is Sexual Freedom is a Constitutional Right?

 Independence.
 The Lawrence opinion, derived from Griswold (1965), Loving (1968),

-of the mystery of human life.
-Beliefs about these matters could not define the
+and of the mystery of human life.
+Beliefs about these matters could not define

-attributes of personhood were they formed under compulsion of the State.”
-If the
+the attributes of personhood were they formed under compulsion of the State.”

-state rather than the individual controls sexual freedom it controls the
+If the state rather than the individual controls sexual freedom it controls

-fundamental attributes of personhood.
-It is this argument that we must
+the fundamental attributes of personhood.
+It is this argument that we must continuously

-continuously repeat—adult individuals, not the state, have the right and the
+repeat—adult individuals, not the state, have the right and the responsibility

-responsibility to make all decision about sexuality.
-We must repeat continuously
+to make all decision about sexuality.
+We must repeat continuously what the court

-what the court has said.
-Allowing the state to intervene in the area of
+has said.
+Allowing the state to intervene in the area of sexuality threatens

 Ricci